Nastel/tnt4j-stream-jmx/README.md

 ## Running Stream-JMX as servlet

+### Generic servlet page features

+Top of the page is dedicated to list Stream-JMX used properties.

+Change properties as you like in input field and press `Sumbit` button to apply changes.
+JMX sampler service will restart and changes will apply instantly without restating servlet or web container.

+`tnt4j.properties` file is displayed bellow.
+You can change that online.
+Press `Submit TNT4.config` to update configuration.
+JMX sampler service will restart.

+Bellow you can see Stream-JMX console output.
+Refresh page or click `Update` button to update console contents.

 ### WebSphere Application Server (WAS)

 Build Stream-JMX and find tnt4j-stream-jmx-was-*.ear in distribution build directory or archives produced.